cosmicjs/nodejs-sales-page/article/article.md

 * open the application from your browser on <a href="http://localhost:3000">http://localhost:3000</a>

 ## How to customize the application content
-In order for you to change the text, images, and application content you need to follow these steps.
+In order for you to change the text, images, and application content you need to follow these steps:

 * Login to <a href="https://cosmicjs.com/buckets">Cosmic JS dashboard</a>
 * Go to buckets --> crowd-pitch